-If you are sponsoring someone for a family based green card (U.S. lawful permanent residence) you will, as a condition of the person being approved, need to fill out an Affidavit of Support for that person.
-This is done on Form I-864, published by U.S. Citizenship and Immigration Services (USCIS).
+If you are sponsoring someone for a family based green card (U.S. lawful permanent residence) you will, in most cases, need to fill out an Affidavit of Support for that person.
+This is ordinarily done on Form I-864, published by U.S. Citizenship and Immigration Services (USCIS).

 You may also be asked to sign a Form I-864 for a friend or relative, as a joint sponsor, because the main sponsor does not earn enough to support the immigrant alone.